graehu/NoAlloc/readme.md

 # NoAlloc

+The language where you can't dynamically allocate anything!

+# Language Goals

+* Highly memory oriented
+  * No fragmentation
+  * No leaks
+  * No corruptions
+  * Fast instatiations
+  * Stack driven
+* Resources are first class citizens
+  * Saved into the binaries
+  * Classes with functions

+# Memory Management

-The language where you can't dynamically allocate anything and objects are managed as loaded binary blobs with pre-allocated pools of objects.
+Objects are managed as loaded binary blobs with pre-allocated pools of internal objects.
+These blobs contain everything needed to execute their code.
+Functions would be copy constructed onto the main program stack.

+When loading and unloading blobs the language is making heap allocations to seat them in.
+To avoid fragmentation over long periods of run time, when a blob is unloaded all blobs will need to be reseated.
+Meaning all pointers will need to be fixed up too.

+Pointers store a reference to the blobs header.
+On a reseat all blobs would calculate their delta displacement in memory, then store that in their headers.
+Next all pointers are itterated to update based on the memory delta.
+Finally the blob is reseated.

+You can mark sections of your program to be built into blobs that are loaded as `.blobs`.
+They're also a type of resource, but their API is defined by you.

+# Resources

-The compiler has hooks for resources like textures(anything) which allows you to store them in the blob with a consistent language level API.
-Resources are first class objects in this language.
-(Possible misuse of language here)
+The compiler has extentions for Resources - `.png` being an example - which allows it to compile them into the blob with a consistent language level API.
+Resources are first class citizens in this language.
+Extentions are managed automatically by a package manager built into the compiler.
+The Resources introduced by extentions are types in their own right, so functionality is packed along with data.

-I'm thinking something like (Don't complain about syntax):
+It's also possible to compile your own Resource types as blob files to extend the compiler locally.

+An example:

 ```python
 main = function():